Introduction to Community Care

 In a unanimous judgement, the House of Lords held that the duty owed under the 1993 Education Act was a specific duty, owed to each child individually, and that there was nothing in Section 298 to indicate that local authorities could take their resources into account when deciding such matters.

-Although there appears to be little difference between this case and the earlier Barry case, the judges distinguished the two cases.
+Although there appears to be little difference between the Tandy case and the earlier Barry case, the judges distinguished the two cases.
 This was because the needs in CSDP'70 were judged not to be of the same magnitude as those under the Education Act.

 6.1 Duty or power to meet need?